-And as a freelancer and a business owner, I've done my fair share of scouring the web for that perfect stock photo.
-So I spent several weeks reviewing dozens of stock photo websites—and I narrowed it down to the nine best for your next project.
+As a freelancer and a business owner, I've done my fair share of scouring the web for that perfect stock photo.
+So I spent several weeks reviewing dozens of stock photo websites—and I narrowed it down to the eight best.

 Unsplash for the widest variety of free stock images (and integrations)